“Meditation and poetry saved my life in prison.” -Coral

 I honestly can’t imagine how I would deal with it.

-Being in a prison cage has several physical detriments to it, having your mobility restricted and such.
-There are spiritual, emotional, and mental sufferings that impact people for the rest of their lives.
-Here are some conditions that incarcerated people are subject to on a regular basis.
+Being in a prison cage has several physical detriments to it, having your mobility restricted, etc. There are spiritual, emotional, and mental sufferings that impact people for the rest of their lives.

 • Constant harassment